MicrosoftDocs/windows-dev-docs/windows-apps-src/design/input/touch-interactions.md

 <tr><td>Supports direct manipulation of objects through gestures such as tapping, dragging, sliding, pinching, and rotating.</td><td>No support for direct manipulation as mouse, pen/stylus, and keyboard are indirect input devices.</td><td>Same as mouse.</td></tr>
 </tbody></table>

-**Note**
+> [!NOTE]
-Indirect input has had the benefit of more than 25 years of refinement.
+> Indirect input has had the benefit of more than 25 years of refinement.
 Features such as hover-triggered tooltips have been designed to solve UI exploration specifically for touchpad, mouse, pen/stylus, and keyboard input.
 UI features like this have been re-designed for the rich experience provided by touch input, without compromising the user experience for these other devices.